CAYdenberg/redux-popsicle/README.md

 Redux middleware for making HTTP requests via the [Popsicle](https://www.npmjs.com/package/popsicle) library.
-The emphasis is on keep actions as simple objects, to keep them testable.
+The emphasis is on keeping actions as simple objects, making them easy to test.
+Action creators remain pure functions that describe the HTTP request, and what to do with the response.

 ## Installation